Characterisation of honest times and optional semimartingales of class-($\Sigma$): Introduction

 \section{Introduction}

-In this paper, we study and present, in a uniform fashion, results from two closely related topics.
-The first topic is the representation of the additive and multiplicative decomposition of the Az\'ema supermartingale associated with a finite honest time or last passage times (see \autoref{honest}), which has received interest in credit risk modeling, the study of asymmetric information and enlargement of filtration, see for example Aksamit et al. \cite{ACDJ}, Fontana et al. \cite{FJS} and Zwierz \cite{Z}.
-The second topic is on semimartingales of class-$(\Sigma)$, which was first introduced for positive continuous submartingales in Yor \cite{Y1} and later extended to semimartingales in Yor \cite{Y2}, Nikeghbali \cite{N1}, Cheridito et al. \cite{CNP}.
-In Cheridito et al \cite{CNP}, the authors have shown that the introduction of class-$(\Sigma)$ allows for a martingale proof of the Madan-Roynette-Yor formula \cite{MRY}.
-The beauty of the Madan-Roynette-Yor formula lies in that it illustrates a deep connection between the last passage time of zero of a semimartinagale of class-$(\Sigma)$ and the price of an European call/put option.
+In this paper, we present in a uniform fashion some new results from two closely related topics.
+The first is on the representation of the additive and multiplicative decomposition of the Az\'ema supermartingale associated with finite honest times or last passage times, see \cref{honest}.
+The second is on semimartingales of class-$(\Sigma)$ and the Madan-Roynette-Yor option pricing formula.
+For more applications of honest times and semimartingale of class-$(\Sigma)$ in mathematical finance, we refer interested readers to Nikeghbali and Platen \cite{NP}.